futuro48/real-estate-game/README.md

 - Multiple choice questions drawn from several topics
 - Countdown timer for each quiz session
 - Score tracking and history saved to `localStorage`
+- Choose quiz length (5, 10, or 20 minutes) and focus areas

 The app is a work in progress and is intended for experiments with question navigation and simple gamification.
 Tailwind's PostCSS plugin comes from the `tailwindcss` package, so no extra PostCSS plugin is required.